jlu5/ansible-dn42/README.md

-# AS4242421080 / JLU5-AS config
+# ansible-dn42

 This repository contains the configs for AS4242421080 / JLU5-AS on [dn42](https://dn42.net/Home).
 For peering details, see https://jlu5.com/dn42

 ## Network topology

-This iteration of the network uses Babel as IGP and a full mesh of iBGP connections.
-[Costs between links](global-config/internal_costs.yml) are manually configured to roughly match the link latency.
+This iteration of the network uses the Babel IGP and a combination of fully meshed iBGP routers and route reflectors.
+[IGP costs between nodes](global-config/internal_costs.yml) are manually configured to roughly match clearnet latency.

 [Routing Policy](ROUTING-POLICY.md)